alaudet/raspi-sump/docs/quick_start.md

 2 - crontab -e
 3 - enter line in crontab as follows;
     5 * * * * /home/pi/raspisump/checkpid.py
+4 - Save crontab

-This will check the raspisump.py process once per hour and restart the process if it is stopped.
+This will check the raspisump.py process every 5 minutes and restart it if it is stopped.